RogueRope/docs/content/docs/main/how-to-get-in.md

 ## Get to the location

-The site is in the Lokeren area, you can get there by car, but there's also a train station a 3km walk away.
+The site is in the province of antwerp, you can get there by car, but there's also a train station a 3km walk away.
 You can take a bus, then it's only a 1km walk.

 Our camping ground is 200m from the main road, you can drive up, take out your bags, check in, but after that you need to park your car **back on the main road**.
 Take into account: you cannot drive with your car on the camping area!
 So the last 40 meters or so, you need to drag your stuff.

 If you bring a camper we might be able to put that on the field using our combined people-power, same goes for trailers.
 If you bring a van or camper, **contact us to make sure there is some space.**